-Georgia Bulldogs Lead Alabama Crimson Tide 19-7 In College Football Championship Game
+Alabama Clinches NCAA Championship 26-23 In Overtime Against Georgia

+The Georgia Bulldogs got into the college football title game with an unexpected comeback for an overtime win against the Oklahoma Sooners.
+On Monday night, they had their championship hopes yanked away the same way.

-In the third quarter, the Georgia Bulldogs lead the Alabama Crimson Tide 19-7 in the College Football Playoff National Championship game in Atlanta.
+In the fourth quarter, the Alabama Crimson Tide made up lost ground, bringing the score with Georgia's Bulldogs to 20-20 with less than four minutes left in the College Football Playoff National Championship game in Atlanta.

+Down to what might have been their last down, freshman quarterback Tua Tagovailoa flung the ball to the endzone on fourth down and found wide receiver Calvin Ridley.
+Georgia had been leading Alabama 20-7 in the the third quarter.

+Alabama got the ball back, but kicker Andy Pappanastos pulled a 36-yard field goal wide, and the game went to overtime.

+Georgia went first and managed a field goal of their own, and looked to be in good shape after a 16-yard sack of Tagovailoa on Alabama's first play.
+But Tagovailoa found wide receiver DeVonta Smith streaking down the left sideline for a touchdown, and Alabama's fifth national championship in nine seasons.

-The Bulldogs scored their second touchdown of the game on a 80-yard reception by receiver Mecole Hardman.
+The Bulldogs had scored their second touchdown of the game on a 80-yard reception by receiver Mecole Hardman.
 Rodrigo Blankenship kicked the point-after.

 After being held scoreless in the first half, Alabama got on the board with a 6-yard touchdown pass by freshman quarterback Tua Tagovailoa to Henry Riggs III.
-Andy Pappanastos followed with the point-after kick.
-The scores came on a seven-play drive for 56 yards.

 Tagovailoa started the second half for Alabama after a lackluster performance by starting quarterback Jalen Hurts.

-Late in the second quarter, Georgia scored a touchdown on a one-yard run by Mecole Hardman and a point-after kick by Rodrigo Blankenship.
+Late in the second quarter, Georgia scored a touchdown on a one-yard run by Mecole Hardman.
 That capped off a 69-yard drive.

 Blankenship earlier had kicked two field goals of 41 and 27 yards.